Worldwide Refinery Survey with Complexity Analysis 2017

 Both the Nelson Complexity Index (NCI) and Equivalent Distillation Capacity (EDC) are included and calculated into the regular Refinery survey spreadsheet.
 The Nelson Complexity Index is a pure cost-based index.
 It provides a relative measure of refinery construction costs based upon the distillation and upgrading capacity a refinery has.
 The index was developed by Wilbur L. Nelson in the 1960s to quantify the relative cost of the components that make up a refinery.
 The Nelson index compares the costs of various upgrading units such as a catalytic cracker, or a reformer to the cost of a crude distillation unit.
 NCI and EDC statistics have become widely used in industry literature to provide insight into various aspects of refinery value or operations.

-For the second year in a row, the Bottom of Barrel Index is also included.
+The Bottom of Barrel Index is also included.
 The BoB index provides a means of quantifying and characterizing a refinery’s ability to process heavy crudes and produce premium refined products.
 It represents the combined capacity of a refineries Coking, Catalytic Cracking and Hydrocracking units relative to Distillation Capacity (expressed as a percentage).
-US average BoB Index is 55% (1/1/2011) Rest of the World average is 21% (excluding the US).
-Total World average is 28%.
+US average BoB Index is 46% (1/1/2011) Rest of the World average is 17% (excluding the US).
+Total World average is 23%.

 Additionally the survey includes ownership percentages.
 Listed are the individual or multiple owners and their percentages.

 Single User, Multiple Users, Historical and Past Year Surveys are available